 De Floriani has previously been a professor of Computer Science at the University of Genova (Italy), where she developed the first undergraduate and graduate curricula in computer graphics in Italy, and served as Director of the Ph.D. program in Computer Science for eight years.
 During her career, she has also held positions at the University of Nebraska, at Rensselaer Polytechnic Institute, and at the Italian National Research Council.

 De Floriani was the 2020 President of the IEEE Computer Society.
+She is the IEEE Division VIII Division Director since January 2023.
 She is a member of the Board of Governors of the IEEE Computer Society since 2017.
-She currently serves as the founding Chair of the IEEE Computer Society Diversity and Inclusion Committee.
 She is a member of the Computing Research Association (CRA) Board, and of the IEEE Conferences and Conference Publications Committees.

 She is a Fellow of IEEE, a Fellow of the International Association for Pattern Recognition (IAPR), a Fellow of the Eurographics Association, a Pioneer of the Solid Modeling Association, and an inducted member of the IEEE Visualization Academy.
 She has been awarded the IEEE Computer Society Golden Core and an inducted member of the IEEE Honor Society IEEE-HKN.